Hydrodynamics substantially affects induced structure formation in magnetic fluids

+A further challenge is the accurate description of magnetic interactions between particles.
+When particles approach each other towards contact, they may mutually reinforce their magnetization~\cite{metsch2016numerical,ghaffari2015review}.
+Magnetization below saturation generally becomes nonuniform within the particles.
+Representing magnetization by single magnetic dipoles may not be sufficient any more and the magnetization within the particles should be spatially resolved to increase accuracy.

-To face these challenges, we build on a method that considers the particles as parts of the fluid, yet, with significantly enhanced viscosity that hinders their deformation~\cite{tanaka2000simulation,kodama2004fluid,tanaka2006viscoelastic,furukawa2014activity,menzel2014active,tateno2021power}.
+Our study aims to investigate the impact of hydrodynamic interactions beyond Stokes drag on the structure formation in magnetically driven particles.
+To face the challenges outlined above, we build on a method that considers the particles as parts of the fluid, yet, with significantly enhanced viscosity that hinders their deformation~\cite{tanaka2000simulation,kodama2004fluid,tanaka2006viscoelastic,furukawa2014activity,menzel2014active,tateno2021power}.
 Thus, couplings between particles and fluid as well as hydrodynamic interactions are intrinsic to the method.
 Approach into virtual contact is supported.
-We extend this ``fluid particle dynamics'' (FPD) method~\cite{tanaka2000simulation,tanaka2006viscoelastic,furukawa2018physical} by the influence of externally imposed magnetic fields on magnetizable particles.
-Comparison with ``dry'' systems in the absence of enclosing fluids reveals the importance of fluid flows on magnetically induced structure formation.
+We extend the ``fluid particle dynamics'' (FPD) method~\cite{tanaka2000simulation,tanaka2006viscoelastic,furukawa2018physical} by the influence of externally imposed magnetic fields on magnetizable particles.
+Here, the FPD framework allows for an efficient implementation when spatially resolving magnetic quantities to accurately determine the magnetic forces.
+Due to its simplicity, the method can further be extended to include more complex rheologies in future studies.
+This is particularly relevant for structure formation in non-Newtonian fluids.

+We explore the impact of spatially resolved hydrodynamic fluid flows on structure formation by comparison with systems that reduce the effects of the surrounding carrier media to simple drag forces.
+Hydrodynamic interactions promote the formation of string-like structures already for nondirectional, isotropic interactions between mutually attracting particles~\cite{tanaka2000simulation,furukawa2010key,tanaka2006viscoelastic}.
+Thus, we expect that hydrodynamics supports the formation of string-like particulate structures also in magnetic fluids.
+There, external magnetic fields lead to anisotropic particle interactions.
+Indeed, we observe the emergence of slender, string-like structures when resolving hydrodynamic flows.
+Conversely, more compact aggregates result when we only work with drag forces.
+Since the nature of the internal structure has significant impact on overall performance of magnetic composite systems \cite{filipcsei2007magnetic,potisk2019continuum}, this is an important aspect.

 Key to the FPD method~\cite{tanaka2000simulation,tanaka2006viscoelastic,furukawa2018physical} is to represent the presence of any particle $i$ through a continuous field $\phi_i$.
 Similarly to phase-field models~\cite{steinbach2009phase,qin2010phase}, this field distinguishes between the inside and the outside of the particle, with $\phi_i = 1$ inside, $\phi_i = 0$ outside, and a smooth transition in between.
 We set $\phi_i$ as